 The NYU Prehealth Program's listserv sends out "The Medical Record", which is our main method of communicating with the greater prehealth community at NYU.
 This weekly publication chronicles volunteer positions, health-related work opportunities, programs, workshops, community events, and preprofessional procedures and deadlines.
-Use your NYU email address to join the prehealth listserv to get the Medical Record delivered to your email address.
-To join, send a BLANK email from your NYU email to email@example.com.
-Messages are archived on the web.
+Incoming postbacc students will automatically be added to the listserv using your NYU email address.
+If you prefer to use a different email account, instructions for being added to the listserv can be found here.

 The postbacc society on facebook is a student-run group through which you can meet and form connections with other postbaccs.
 Postbaccs share relevant articles on this page and invite classmates to health-related or community-building events.
 It is a closed group available only to students admitted into the program.
 Facebook Group: NYU Prehealth Postbaccalaureate [Postbacc] (https://www.facebook.com/groups/nyupostbacc/)